 I have something of a magazine problem.
 It’s not that I have too many magazine subscriptions, but that the magazines I do get tend to pile up unfortunately and in unsightly places.
-To me, there’s almost no kind of clutter worse than piled up magazines, mail, and newspapers, so I think it’s important to have a dedicated place for paper reading materials to go, and doubly important for that place to look good, even when it’s filled up with mismatched magazine covers.
+To me, there’s almost no kind of clutter worse than piled up magazines, mail, and newspapers.
+To stop it from building up, I try to make sure I always have a dedicated place for paper reading materials to go, and I go out of my way to make sure that place to looks good.
+How?
+Simple!
+With decorative magazine racks.

 The simplest way to tackle a magazine problem like mine is to go the classic route: with a very simple, very traditional magazine rack.
 These are slim and compact, designed to sit close to a piece of furniture, like a sofa, without taking up too much space, but big enough to hold a decent assortment of magazines.
 But if you want this setup to look nice, you need to find a magazine rack that will play the part.
 I know plenty of people that use very basic baskets or cheapie wire or plywood pieces that are small and inexpensive, but patently unattractive.
 Instead, look for something with a little more designer flair, made of nicer wood or heavier metal.
 Really nice pieces will cost a little bit more, but they’ll also do a better job of disguising the magazines, which will make your space feel a bit less cluttered.